stimulating-ai/nudenet-ruby/README.md

 ## Credits

-This is a Ruby port of the Python [nudenet-ruby](https://github.com/s0md3v/nudenet-ruby) library, which itself is a fork of [NudeNet](https://pypi.org/project/NudeNet/).
-The ONNX model is sourced from [s0md3v/nudity-checker](https://huggingface.co/s0md3v/nudity-checker) on HuggingFace.
+This is a Ruby port of NudeNet.
+The ONNX model is sourced from [notAI-tech/NudeNet](https://github.com/notAI-tech/NudeNet/releases).

 ## License